-We carried out an inspection of this service on 24 November 2016.
+We carried out an unannounced follow-up inspection of this service on 16 February 2017.

-This inspection was carried out to check that improvements to meet legal requirements planned by the practice after our comprehensive inspection on 28 July

-2015 had been made.
-We reviewed the practice against two of the five questions we ask about services: is the service safe and is this service well-led?
-This is because the service was not previously meeting two of the legal requirements.
+This inspection was carried out to check that improvements to meet legal requirements planned by the practice after our comprehensive inspection on 25 August 2016 had been made.
+We reviewed the practice against one of the five questions we ask about services: is this service well-led?
+This is because the service was not previously meeting one of the legal requirements.

-The follow up inspection was led by a CQC inspector who had access to remote advice from a dental specialist advisor.
+The follow up inspection was led by a CQC inspector and a dental specialist advisor.